echopen/lab_tool/README.md

 # echOpen lab tool
 echOpen GUI software lab tool to test and develop signal processing algorithms.

 ## To start
 ### info
 - Software tool [design brief](https://github.com/echopen/lab_tool/blob/master/DB_laboratory_tool_v2_en.pdf)
 - Joining the team on echOpen slack [lab tool dedicated channel](https://echopen.slack.com/messages/CCGEF6CQY/)

+### Note to contributors
+- All contributors accept to send its contribution regarding the BSD-3 licence of the lab tool (see the licence in the repository)
+- All contributors will develop and send code in the respect of the licence and not using any library without compliant licence
+- All contributors will send its contribution through pull request

 ### Contact (lead dev)
 - Jérôme (@GG23800)